MiceXx/webpay-token-android/README.md

 webpay-token provides:

-- Button switching by result of creating token
+- Button whose appearance changes depending on the result of token creation
 - User interface filling in user's credit card details
 - Client for creating token